digital-asset/daml/docs/source/concepts/interoperability.rst

 .. figure:: ./images/counteroffer-interoperable-causality-graph.svg
    :align: center
    :width: 100%
+   :alt: The multi-ledger causality graph for the split paint counteroffer workflow. tx1 and tx3 are yellow. tx2 is green. tx4 is both yellow and green.

    Multi-Ledger causality graph for the split paint counteroffer workflow on two Daml ledgers